 There’s something for everyone’s taste, from Tudor homes to Spanish Colonial or Victorian style and Victorian era and 19th century to something more modern or postmodern or post world war or something in between.

-20 Types of House Styles and Homes
+25 Types of House Styles

 For millennia, house styles have changed to reflect changes in taste, lifestyle, and surroundings.
 Exploring the different house styles that make up American neighborhoods allows you to visualize your ideal home and know precisely what you want before you buy.
-Below is the list of 20 types of different house styles:

-1. Contemporary style house
+1. Contemporary Style House

 With a fresh focus on sustainability, contemporary homes are similar to mid-century modern homes.